Waukesha Biota: Alga

 One genus of dasycladalean alga is known from the lagerstätte.

 Hemichordata

 Many of the hemichordates are members of the group Graptolithina.

+Porifera

+Poriferans, also known as sea sponges, are rare in this locality, with only one specimen known.

 Cnidaria

 The cnidarians of the site are mainly represented by conulariids, but coral are also known.

 Echinodermata

 Echinoderm fossils are rare at the site, but crinoids have been found here.

 Brachiopoda

 Like many of the hard shelled organisms known from this site, the brachiopods found here are poorly preserved and rare.

 Cephalopoda

 Normally common in Silurian deposits, nautiloid cephalopods are known from only a handful of specimens from the Waukesha biota.

 "Worms"

 Multiple soft bodied fossils of "worms" and other vermiform animals are known from the site.

 Arthropoda

 Arthropods dominate the fauna of the Waukesha biota in both number of specimens and diversity.
+A wide variety including crustaceans, trilobites, chelicerates, and less familiar groups like the thylacocephalans and cheloniellids are known.
+Also found are enigmatic arthropods whose taxonomy has puzzled paleontologists since the sites discovery.

 Chordata

 Multiple chordate fossils (possibly belonging to conodonts) are known from this site.